wurstscript/WurstScript/docs/_doc/manual/concepts_advanced.md

 Sometimes one expression is not enough for a closure.
 In this case, the begin-end expression can be used.
 It allows to have statements inside an expression.
 The begin keyword has to be followed by a newline and an increase in indentation.
-The rule that newlines are ignored inside parenthesis is ignored for the begin-end expression, so that it is possible to have multiple lines of statements within:
+It is possible to have multiple lines of statements within:
 ```wurst
 doLater(10.0, () -> begin
 	KillUnit(u)